fussgaenger/Portland_Digital_Twin/README.md

 __Developer Key Alert!__

 Please note that a developer key issued by ESRI is needed to access various assets like basemaps from the ESRI universe.
 You can easily apply for an ESRI developer key by hitting https://developers.arcgis.com/.
-Please make sure that your gathered key is embedded in the following files
+Please make sure that the gathered key is used to update the following files:

 `Portland_Map_Builder_Regular.cs`